tr-vs/realist/README.md

 ### Frontend Setup

-Set up dependencies for the backend by running:
+Set up dependencies for the frontend by running:

 ```
 cd frontend